cfis/ibmpc/docs/index.md

 Use the parallel port on the IBM PC to transfer data to my laptop.
 However, laptops and desktops stopped including the parallel port around 2005.
 You can buy USB-to-parallel cables, but they are designed for printers and do not support bidirectional file transfer.

 To remedy this, Petr Stehlík has an amazing project, [PARCP-USB](https://joy.sophics.cz/parcp/parcp-usb.html).
-He builds a special adapter that enables bidirectional data transfer using the parallel port with a program called PARCP.
+He builds a special adapter that enables bidirectional data transfer using the parallel port using an open source program called [PARCP](https://github.com/joysfera/parcp).

 I reached out to him and he was very helpful.
-Unfortunately, he let me know that PARCP-USB requires a 32 bit CPU, and thus a 386 generation or later machine.
-So this option will not work.
+He let me know the hardware is compatible with the IBM PC.
+However, PARCP is not because it is compiled for DOS with [DJGPP](https://www.delorie.com/djgpp/) which requires a 32-bit CPU (so [386](https://en.wikipedia.org/wiki/I386) or higher).
+Petr mentioned it would be possible to port it to 8086 DOS with some effort.

 ### Option 3: Serial Port Transfer (works)